hinshun/connect4/README.md

     vim /etc/nginx/sites-available/default

-Change your configurations like such
+Change your configurations like such:

     [...]
     server {